 17. TAKE THE KIDS ON A RAINFORESTS ADVENTURE

 Imagine staying in a 1,000-acre rainforest reserve in Costa Rica, waking to the call of howler monkeys and spotting a scarlet macaw on your way to breakfast.
-Situated in one of the last remaining tropical lowlands rainforests in Central America, the Lapa Rios Lodge on the Osa Peninsula is an immersive wildlife experience un-like any other.
-Luxurious, educational and inspiring, Lapa Rios is the ideal kid-friendly destination with everything a family needs for the perfect adventure.
+Luxurious, educational and inspiring, Costa Rica is the ideal kid-friendly destination with everything a family needs for the perfect adventure.

 18. FIND YOUR FAVORITE HAWAIIAN BEACH